codecare/discordbot/README.md

 main work is done by https://github.com/bwmarrin/discordgo

-you can install it with go get -v github.com/codecare/discordbot/cmd/discordbot
+you can install it with

+    go get -v github.com/codecare/discordbot/cmd/discordbot

+or you build it using

+    go build -o discordbot cmd/discordbot/main.go

+when you have problems with libc try

-or you build it using go build -o discordbot cmd/discordbot/main.go
+      CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -o discordbot cmd/discordbot/main.go

 this will install an executable in your default path for go executables $GOPATH/bin (default GOPATH=$HOME/go)